 Thai Purple Coming Soon

-Thai Purple Garlic
+Thai Purple Turban Garlic

-CCOF & USDA Certified Organic
+CCOF, Real Organics Project & USDA Certified Organic Seed Garlic

 Now taking Pre-Orders for the 2026 Season!